United for Senior Supports

-In Chemung and Steuben counties, more than 19% of the population, or more than 33,000 people, is over the age of 65.
+In Chemung and Steuben counties, more than 19% of the population — over 33,000 people — is over the age of 65.
 Approximately 4,100 of these seniors are living in poverty, according to New York State Summary 2019, America's Health Ranking, Senior Report.

 More than 48,000 “Baby Boomers” (people born between 1946 and 1964) are in or nearing their “Golden Years.”
 According to AARP, nearly three-quarters of all Baby Boomers would like to stay in their own homes, or at least in their own communities, as they age.